pmk7/python-language-learning-app/README.md

 1. Install Python: If you don't have Python installed on your machine, download and install it from https://www.python.org/downloads/.
 Make sure to check the "Add Python to PATH" option during installation.

+--- Skip to step 4 if you don't want to connect to openAI api ---

 2. Obtain a personal API key from OpenAI: Visit the following link to get your API key: https://platform.openai.com/account/api-keys

 3. Install the OpenAI Python package: Open your terminal or command prompt and run the following command to install the OpenAI package: